 Summer Poster Day 2014 is scheduled for Thursday, August 7th.
 It will be held in the Natcher Conference Center (Building 45) from 9:00 am to 3:00 pm.
 If you want to participate in Summer Poster Day, you must sign up in advance.
 You should also make certain that your mentor approves of your poster title.
 You can sign up to present a poster beginning June 10.
 The deadline to sign up is Tuesday, July 8 at 5:00 pm (EDT).
 Confirmation of participation in the event will be e-mailed by July 22.
 At that time you will receive information regarding your poster board assignment (board number, session, and time) as well as instructions for putting up your poster.

 Creating Your Poster

 Summer interns participating in this event will be a assigned a bulletin board-like surface three and a half feet high and three and a half feet wide on which to display their information.
+Under no circumstances should your poster exceed this size.
 Posters should include

 - an introduction (providing background information),

 - a brief statement of the purpose of the project,

 - a description of materials and methods used, and

 - a summary of results and conclusions.